crownstone/website/02-scenarios.md

 {% include snippets/centered-text-home-begin background='light'%}

 We're constantly adding more functions to the Crownstones so they become **smarter** over time!
-Coming soon: the Crownstone as a **wake up light**.
+Coming soon: the Crownstone as a **wake-up light**.
 Use your normal ceiling light to simulate the sunrise in the morning!

 {% include snippets/centered-text-home-end %}